Card scraper: Use

 The action of the scraper against the workpiece.

-In use, the card scraper is grasped by the fingers, one hand on either side, and tilted in the direction of travel.
+In use, the card scraper is held by the fingers, one hand on either side, and tilted in the direction of travel.
 The degree of tilt controls the effective angle of the cutting edge, which is the burr.
 Practice is required to find the correct angle.
 In addition to the tilt, the user will usually flex the scraper slightly by holding it at the edges with the fingers and pressing in the centre with the thumbs.
 The slight flex causes the corners of the scraper to lift slightly thus preventing them from marring the workpiece.

 The scraper may be drawn towards the user or pushed away, although some woodworkers claim that pulling the scraper towards one can cause it to dip, resulting in an uneven surface.

 The main drawback of a card scraper is that the usage is a difficult skill to master.
-It takes a bit of practice to turn the burr correctly and then the scraper must be presented to the work in the correct fashion.
+It takes considerable practice to turn the burr correctly and using the scraper to work the surface in the correct fashion.
 Also, due to the friction created in use, the card scraper can become hot enough to burn fingers.

 Some woodworkers use the term "cabinet scraper" instead of "card scraper" for this tool.
 While this is widely accepted a separate tool also exists, called a cabinet scraper, which differs from the card scraper in that it has a beveled edge like a plane.
 Calling a card scraper a cabinet scraper could cause confusion between these tools.

 A variation of the card scraper is the scraper plane which consists of a hand plane body in which a card scraper is mounted.
 There are also various styles of holder which can be used for this purpose.
 These simplify the use of the card scraper and alleviate the problems associated with heat.

 Burnishing jigs and other accessories are available to assist in turning the burr, which makes the card scraper more accessible to the novice.